 A classic and functional use for a niche near a fireplace is to turn it into firewood storage.
-Sorting clean, uniformly cut wood creates a beautiful rustic effect, even if you don’t actually burn the logs.
+Sorting clean, uniformly cut wood creates a beautiful rustic effect, even if you don’t burn the logs.
 If you want a more contemporary look, consider painting the ends of the logs with bright shades or add some art.

-Using niches and alcoves is a great way to add character to your home and also utilize all its space.
+Using niches and alcoves is a great way to add character to your home and also utilise all its space.
 I strongly suggest you consider some of these ideas to update your home and make the most of what you have.